jason-sidhu/premier-league-fullstack/README.md

 - **JSON Web Tokens (JWT):** For secure user authentication.
 - **Bootstrap:** For responsive and stylish UI components.
 - **And More:** Bcrypt for password encryption,and using a caching mechanism to optimize API calls and reduce repeated API requests, middleware functions to handle tasks like JSON data parsing and Cross-Origin Resource Sharing (CORS), Axios to make HTTP requests to API endpoints for data, use of async functions and environment variables to follow best practices

+## About me

+My name is Jason Sidhu and I am the developer behind Premier League Hub.
+As a passionate football fan and computer engineering student at the University of Waterloo, I created this app to provide a one-stop platform for EPL enthusiasts.
+I'm committed to delivering a top-notch user experience and continuously enhancing the app with exciting new features.

 ## Getting Started
 Check out the website hosted using render here https://eplhub.onrender.com